OlavHN/comoyo.github.com/_posts/2012-08-01-backbone-on-websockets.md

 # The storage layer

-We want a persistence layer capable of two things: storing data received from the backend controllers, and talking to the front-end part of our app.
+We want a persistence layer capable of two things: _storing data_ received from the backend controllers, and _talking to the front-end_ part of our app.
-Since we've already looked at setting up the controller layer, let's start with the former: _storing data from the backend controllers_.
+Since we've already looked at setting up the controller layer, let's start with the former: storing data from the backend controllers.

 ## Storing data